New England Southern Railroad: History

 Throughout the 1990s, the New England Southern continued to profit from multi-day-a-week service on the Manchester to Concord segment.
 Freight service on the White Mountain Branch had dried up except for one customer, 3M in eastern Tilton, and occasional equipment moves to the Hobo and Winnipesaukee Scenic Railroads.
 The last freight customer on the old Northern above Concord, Rivco in Penacook, received its last shipments in 1992.
 In 1989 the railroad had started a passenger operation, the Granite State Railroad, which ran until 1993.
 The railroad also began to run trains of privately owned cabooses between Northfield and Concord with more occasional cooperating runs with the Plymouth & Lincoln Railroad to Lincoln.

 In 2002, the railroad began serving a new customer, Ciment Quebec, in Bow.
 This profitable growth business caught the eye of Guilford, which had been watching New England Southern build up business in the area.
 Guilford, which had inherited ownership of the tracks from the B&M in 1983, rebranded itself Pan Am Railways in 2006 and announced its intention to discontinue the New England Southern's lease, so that they might assume operations themselves.
 Pan Am filed with the Surface Transportation Board for adverse discontinuance of the lease in 2008, and despite a lengthy legal battle and the protests of every freight customer, the filing was approved on April 29, 2010, and ultimately, Pan Am assumed control of the Manchester to Boscawen trackage.
 Switching services then went from at least three, four times a week, to once, as result.

 The New England Southern made its final run to Manchester on October 16, 2010, after 25 years of reliable service.
 Following that run, the railroad set up a new headquarters on an expanded yard trackage on state-owned property, off Exit 18 of I-93 in Canterbury.
 In an ironic twist of fate, the shortline had been more or less relegated to its original form, operating solely on the White Mountain Branch.
 Since 2010 the railroad has operated on an as-needed basis, serving the 3M plant and delivering the odd equipment move to the Hobo Railroad.
 Occasional special moves, including 2014 and 2018 contracts with the New Hampshire Army National Guard to ship military equipment to and from training exercises, have supplemented the railroad's income.

 In February 2019, an unauthorized press release was published stating the railroad was going to be acquired by United Rail, a corporate conglomerate based out of Las Vegas.
 On July 31, 2019, NEGS ownership announced that the deal with United Rail had not been finalized, as was supposed to happen by June 30, and that operations were returning to pre-sale conditions.
-Then on May 10, 2020, it was reported that the Vermont Rail System (VRS) was to acquire New England Southern Railroad.
+Then on May 10, 2020, it was reported that the Vermont Railway was to acquire New England Southern Railroad.
 In June 2020, the sale was finalized and VRS became immediate operator of NEGS.
 Its sole engine (2555) was patched with GMTX logos and renumbered to 1505.